(1) The Financial Services and Markets Act 2000 (c 8) is amended as follows.

 (a) the disclosure by a recipient to which subsection (3B) applies of confidential information disclosed to it by the Authority in reliance on subsection (1);

-(b) the disclosure of such information by a person obtaining it directly or indirectly from a recipient to which subsection (3B)
+(b) the disclosure of such information by a person obtaining it directly or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.